syncfusion-content/wpf-docs/wpf/DocumentContainer/Getting-Started.md

 ###Programmatically

-To create the Document Container programmatically, use the following XAML or {% highlight C# %} code.
+To create the Document Container programmatically, use the following XAML or C# code.